With one dimension, the entities in that dimension form a group. For example, a group of categories.

 The first section aggregates the secondary dimension up so that it's left with a simpler, single dimension, single measure narrative.
 In this example, it would write about Sales Revenue by Category first.
 The narrative content for this section follows the same structure and logic as the discrete single dimension, single measure narrative.

-The narrative will always choose the top three primary dimension entities (e.g. categories) by totaling the metric for all its subcategories.
+The narrative will always choose the top primary dimension entities (e.g. categories) by aggregating, either totaling or averaging, the metric for all its subcategories.
 In this way, it's always drilling down into the most important information.
-Note, if the measure characterization is set such that larger values are considered bad, the drill-downs will be about the three primary entities with the lowest totals.
+Note, if the measure characterization is set such that larger values are considered bad, the drill-downs will be about the primary entities with the lowest totals.
+The number of entities or sections included is configurable in the settings modal

 In some cases, the two dimensions exist on the same hierarchy (e.g. Sub-categories roll-up to Categories).
 But it's also possible, and common even, to analyze data by crossing dimensions from independent hierarchies (e.g. Category and Region).